Key Financial Indicator for Operation Analysis

 · Innovation

-There are some Financial Indicator which helps like a boon
+There are some Financial Indicator which helps like a boon in Operation Analysis viz;

 Working Capital

-Current assets and Current liabilities
+Is the difference of Current assets and Current liabilities

 Accounts Receivables Days

-which the Receivables converts into cash
+The time period within which the Receivables converts into cash

 Accounts Payable Days

-which the payables are setoff
+The time period within which the payables are setoff

 Inventory Days

-The average no. of days a
+The average no. of days a firm hold its inventory.

 Operating Cash Flow

-Net cash flow from
+Net cash flow from Operation

 Operating Cycle

-firm need to collect the cash it used to purchase inventory.
+The average no. of days a firm need to collect the cash it used to purchase inventory.

-the revenue of the firm and the Operating cash flow.
+Is the difference between the revenue of the firm and the Operating cash flow.

 Return On Equity